richard-shan/fabRepo/docs/lessons/week3/groupProject.md

 ## Individual Contribution

-For this group project, I was responsible for
+For this group project, I was responsible for testing the laser cutter's kerf, testing the laser cutter's power/frequency/speed, designing the test cutouts, testing the laser cutter's focus, and overall documentation.